 Poverty is still rife and Johannesburg has a reputation for very high crime levels.
 The violence is rarely in the tourist areas, but we are still warned not to go into the city.
 Instead, we are put up in a cute little B & B on the outskirts.
 It is just up the road from Gold Reef City and the casino - the main entertainment on offer here.
 And I did get to see the city, a very time ago, when I visited and went down a gold mine.
 (It was a long drop).

-The Panorama Region
+The Panorama Route

-Kruger Park - Sabi Sands
+Kruger National Park - Sabi Sands

-- It’s not the best organised tour I’ve ever been on.
-Our park accommodation is basic, with a shared toilet block and showers (tiny mongooses skittering around) and theres's also some camping involved...The tour leader, a Jo’burg man is a little gung ho.
+It’s not the best organised tour I’ve ever been on.
+Our park accommodation is basic, with a shared toilet block and showers (tiny mongooses skittering around) and there's also some camping involved (!)
+The tour leader, a Jo’burg man is a little gung ho.
 But our driver is a nice guy and he’s good at spotting the wildlife.